 This fairly simple design supports lower lifting capacities with two parallel “arms” attached to both sides of the lifting platform.

-Or a single hydraulic cylinder is guided out and away from the liftgate mainframe.
+Using either two hydraulic cylinders applying force directly to the lifting platform or a single hydraulic cylinder using some version of a cable-pulley system the platform is guided out and away from the liftgate mainframe.

 Column lifts are “beefier” versions of the railgate style lift gates, supporting some of the highest lifting capacities of any type of hydraulic lift.

 Like Railgate lifts, Column Lifts feature “tracks” that install directly onto the vehicle body.
 From the tracks a folding platform extends and lifts completely vertically.

 Column lifts have the advantage of being able to lift to a higher level than the load bed, also known as “above bed travel,” and are therefore preferable for vehicles with bed heights lower than standard dock height.

 The disadvantages of column lifts include that the platform is only usually able to operate at a 90° angle from the track, meaning that on uneven surfaces, the lift will not meet the ground properly.

 Railgate lifts are like the little brother to column lift gates, however, they do not possese the lifting capacities of column lift gates in general.

 Most of these lift gates utilize steel rollers that guide the platform vertically within the rail track and are designed to withstand intensive cycling.